super3/storjnode_plus/README.md

 7) install and setup storjshare on your couinterwallet public address

 8) install chkshards.sh into your desktop and configure it to fit you paths and et al.

+**

+Donation link for the cloud computing node are here - > http://digitalatoll.byethost17.com/

+or at my Cloud Computing Node at http://storj.dtdns.net/